RVCC-CISY225-S2019/project-7-shawJ2767/README.md

 # Project 7
 ## Add responsive web design for tablets and wide screens & Add styling for print

 **You are expected to thoroughly go through the materials in Module Week 10.
 Also you must use our CSS formatting rules from the CISY 225 Style Guide.
-You are also required to use beautify inside of brackets.**
+You are also required to use Beautify inside of Brackets before submitting.
+You are encourage to beautify often as you code your HTML and CSS.**

 **You Must Have a Perfect Project 6 Repo.
 Make all changes to P6 before starting this project.
 Your grade depends on this.
 If you need help, ask me for help.**